 A change management document is used to capture progress and to record all changes made to a system.
 This helps in linking unanticipated adverse effects of a change.

-A test document includes test plan and test cases.
-A test case is a detailed procedure that fully tests a feature or an aspect of a feature.
+A test document includes a test plan and test cases.
+A test case is a detailed procedure that thoroughly tests a feature or an aspect of a feature.
 While a test plan describes what to test, a test case describes how to perform a particular test.

-Technical document includes product definition and specification, design, manufacturing/development, quality assurance, product/system liability, product presentation, description of features, functions and interfaces, safe and correct use, service and repair of a technical product as well as its safe disposal.
+The technical document includes product definition and specification, design, manufacturing/development, quality assurance, product/system liability, product presentation, description of features, functions, and interfaces, safe and correct use, service and repair of a technical product as well as its safe disposal.

 Functional specifications define the inner workings of the proposed system.
-It does not include the specification how the system function will be implemented.
-Instead, it focuses on what various other agents (people/computer) might observe when interacting with the system.
+They do not include the specification of how the system function will be implemented.
+Instead, this project documentation focuses on what various other agents (such as people or a computer) might observe when interacting with the system.

 User Manual is the standard operating procedure for the system.

 The rollout plan includes detailed instructions on how to implement the system in an organization.
-It includes the schematic planning of the rollout steps and phases.
+It consists of the schematic planning of the rollout steps and phases.
 It also describes the training plan for the system.

-Contract closure refers to the process of completing all tasks and terms that are mentioned as deliverable and outstanding on the initial drafting of the contract.
-This is only applicable in case of outsourced projects.
+Contract closure refers to the process of completing all tasks and terms that are mentioned as deliverable and outstanding upon the initial drafting of the contract.
+This is only applicable in cases of outsourced projects.

-Lessons learned are used at midpoints of the project and at project completion to catalog significant new understandings that have evolved as a result of the project.
-They are used to build the knowledge base of the organization and to establish a history of best and worse practices in project implementation and customer relation.
+Lessons learned in project documentation are used at midpoints of the project and at project completion to catalog significant new learnings that have evolved as a result of the project.
+They are used to build the knowledge base for the organization and to establish a history of best and worse practices in project implementation and customer relation.